Peter Jones (actor)

 Peter Geoffrey Francis Jones (12 June 1920 – 10 April 2000) was an English actor, screenwriter and broadcaster.

 Early life and early career

 Peter Jones, born in Wem, Shropshire, was educated at Wem Grammar School and Ellesmere College, making his first appearance as an actor in Wolverhampton at the age of 16 and then appeared in repertory theatre in East Anglia.
 In 1942 he acted on the West End stage in The Doctor's Dilemma and in 1942 he made an uncredited film appearance in Fanny by Gaslight.
 An early film credit was as a Xenobian trade delegate in Chance of a Lifetime (1950).

 He appeared in the 1949 comedy Love in Albania by Eric Linklater.
 He co-wrote the 1954 play The Party Spirit which ran in the West End with Ralph Lynn and Robertson Hare.
+His own play Sweet Madness was staged in the West End at the Vaudeville Theatre in 1952.